pwmarcz/zeus/README.md

 ## Python packages

-We use [pip-tools](https://github.com/jazzband/pip-tools) to manage
+We use [pipenv](https://docs.pipenv.org/) to manage dependencies:
-dependencies:

-- `requirements.in` - contains list of direct dependencies, not necessarily pinned
+- `Pipfile` - contains a list of direct dependencies, with version specifiers
-- `requirements.txt` - auto-generated from `requirements.in`, all packages, all
+- `Pipfile.lock` - auto-generated from `Pipfile`, all packages, all
-  versions pinned
+  versions pinned together with their checksums

 In order to install a new package:

-- activate virtualenv (`. env/bin/activate`)
-- edit `requirements.in`
-- run `pip-compile` to generate a new `requirements.txt` file
+- `pipenv install <package>`
-- run `pip-sync` to install the new packages
+- look into `Pipfile` to make sure the right package was added
 - test the change and commit all files